In Norway, the declining-balance method of depreciation is mandatory for capitalised assets. The depreciation rates given below are the maximum rates.

 Payments to foreign affiliates

 Royalties and service fees paid to related foreign companies are fully deductible, provided they meet the arm’s-length principle.
 As regards loans, the tax authorities require that the entity in question is able to service its debts.
 In addition, any loan terms should be comparable to those that would have been agreed upon by unrelated parties.
 Interest on financing, to the extent that these rules are not satisfied, may be regarded as dividends and are thus non-deductible and, in certain cases, subject to Norwegian WHT.
-In addition, limitations on tax deductible inter-company interest expenses apply.
+In addition, limitations on interest deductions apply to corporations.
 Please see the detailed description under Thin capitalisation in the Group taxation section for further information.